dominiek/shoal/README.md

 ### TODO

-* Basic admin web UI for status
+* Allow admin UI to be customized
+* Allow internal variables to be used in configuration template
 * Setup Travis CI
 * Update documentation
 * Setup OSS site